acs2405/LSysGen/README.md

 There are two executables in this project: `lsys` and `lsys2d`.
 They work with the same inputs, but `lsys` prints the result and `lsys2d` shows a 2D representation of the result in a new window.

-There is an extra Python executable, `lsys.py`, that fetches the generated shared library and works just like the `lsys` executable, but serves as a Python wrapper example of the library.
+There is also a Python module, `lsys.py`, that fetches the generated shared library and serves as a Python wrapper of the library (through its class `LSystem` that is able to print the L system and also its SVG representation).

 To execute any of the above mentioned programs, go to `build/` and run either of:

 ```
 ./lsys FILE [N_ITERATIONS]
+./lsys2svg FILE [N_ITERATIONS]
 ./lsys2d FILE [N_ITERATIONS]
 ```

-Or run the python script, depending on which is your python interpreter (first and second lines are equivalent):
+The python script is also runnable and prints the resulting L system string and the SVG image:

 ```
 ./lsys.py FILE [N_ITERATIONS]